Dear Christian Radio,

 But a remarkable thing happened.
 Slowly.

 Why would God give me a gift I wasn’t mature enough to understand and manage well?
-Why would He take away the gift of influence just as I began appreciating and managing it better?
+Why would He take away the gift of influence just as I began appreciating and investing it better?

 Maybe this is the answer: There was a level of dependency, community, faith, character, maturity and, most of all, humility I needed but couldn’t receive until what I wanted most was taken from me.